 Whether your interest is strictly ‘for the birds’, or if you wish to delve into botany, photography, geology, cultural history and more, you will be sure to find interesting, informative and fun events.
 But sign up early as many events fill within the first few days of registration.
 This is one popular Festival!

-A special evening event with a keynote speaker and silent auction is held the opening Saturday of the Festival.
+A banquet with a keynote speaker and silent auction is held the opening Saturday of the Festival.
 This evening is a popular place to meet old and new friends.

 With a view to the future, the Festival offers a mentorship program where aspiring young birders and naturalists shadow our experienced leaders and pick up tips on effective leadership styles and methods.